racsso/utilities-open-source/simple-melee-raycast/readme.md

 Type: String - The 2 types of raycasting that can be done.
 "Raycast" uses attachments and "BlockCast" is blockcasting.
 RayParams: RaycastParams - The RaycastParams used for all raycasts done by the module.
 AttachmentName: String - Attachments with this specefied name are used as raycast points.
+Debounce: boolean - If set to true, then whatever is returned in the OnHit function can only be hit once until the raycast hitbox is started or stopped again.
 OnHit: function - The function that's called whenever a hit gets validated.
 Returns the hit character.
 ```